-Roth IRAs are a powerful retirement savings vehicle—but should you trade in your traditional IRA for one?
+Roth IRAs are a powerful retirement savings vehicle—but should you trade in your traditional IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age. for one?

 The answer comes down to taxes.